devraymondsh/kivi/core/readme.md

 Here's how to build the core and run its tests.

-## how to build:
+## How to build:
 ```
 zig build
 ```

-## how to run the tests (run tests written in Zig and FFI tests written in C):
+## How to run the tests (run tests written in Zig and FFI tests written in C):
 ```
 zig build test
 ```

-## how to only run FFI tests written in C:
+## How to only run FFI tests written in C:
 ```
 zig build ffi
 ```